• About

 Have you thought of starting a parent Booster Club but have more questions than answers?
 But what are Booster Clubs, exactly, and who can join?
 Moreover, how can a Booster add value to your child’s education?

-Boosters are groups of volunteers—usually parents—who”boost” support for single school projects or multiple programs.
-That could be sports teams or school extracurriculars.
-Booster fundraising and support enhance programs to enrich the child’s school experience.
+Boosters are groups of volunteers—usually parents—who “boost” support for single school projects or multiple programs.
+That could be athletic teams, marching bands, theater programs, or other school extracurriculars.
+Booster fundraising and support enhance programs to enrich the child’s school experience by covering costs that school budgets may not include, such as equipment, travel, and uniforms.
 These clubs are easy to set up when approached the right way.

-This Booster guide walks you through the steps of starting a Booster Club from scratch.
+This booster guide walks you through the steps of starting a booster club from scratch.
 We explore the specific roles of parents and the kind of programs to support.
-We also look at some potential obstacles later and ways to avoid them.
+We also look at some potential obstacles later—including liability risks and financial controls—and ways to avoid them.

 But first, let’s see how a Booster differs from a PTA and PTO.